I’ve been looking at the best low-impact cardio machine that’ll improve fitness without straining knees, hips, other joints or even the wallet.

 The machine does have real advantages.

-It provides both an upper and lower body workout, as it has handles that you can use simultaneously with the pedals.
+It provides a workout for the entire body both upper and lower, as it has handles that you can use simultaneously with the pedals.
 These are pumped backward and forward as you move your feet back and forward but diametrically.

 In some designs, the feet and therefore legs are forced in a circular motion.
 I hate these.
 They feel clunky and less rhythmical although I’m sure they still provide a good cardio workout.